protesilaos/my-website/_commentary/2023-01-10-jordan-peterson-291-hedonism.md

-Personally, I think atheism is inconsistent with science because it constitutes a prior truth: the person claims to know that there is no god yet has no means of providing it definitively.
+Personally, I think atheism is inconsistent with science because it constitutes a prior truth: the person claims to know that there is no god, yet has no means of proving it definitively.
 The only dubitative view, in this regard, is agnosticism.
 Namely: the central theological topic is obscure and we have no sufficient method to prove or disapprove the verity of our views about it.

 Still, what matters is the way a person behaves.
 One can be a theist and still act godlessly (e.g. commit genocide) and one can be an